Skip Navigation Website Accessibility

 Hydrant flushing is an important part of routine preventive maintenance to ensure safe, reliable operation of our pipes, valves, and hydrants, and to help maintain the exceptional water quality our customers enjoy.
 Over time, sediment and corrosion within pipes can lead to poor water quality and reduced fire protection.

-And a very common set of instructions which i'm sure you'll recognize if you've called in about the hydrant flushing in the past decades:
+And a very common set of instructions which I'm sure you'll recognize if you've called in about the hydrant flushing in the past decades:

 We recommend not washing clothes and using hot water sparingly while flushing is occurring near your property.
 If you experience discolored water, run your cold water tap until it clears.
 During periods of discoloration, postpone washing clothes and limit your use of hot water until the cold water clears.